gantners/CarND-Behavioral-Cloning-P3/README.md

 To get always the best checkpoint i added a checkpoint callback which always compared the current with the last run and saved the best out of it, as well as a checkpoint file in addition to the best fit.

+For the future i could add more recovery samples to be more robust on different hardware and display settings as well to stay more smooth on the road.